Skip to main content

 Technical Analysis

 CVE-2025-24474 is a SQL Injection vulnerability affecting multiple versions of Fortinet's FortiManager and FortiAnalyzer products, including their cloud variants.
-The affected versions span FortiManager 6.4.0 through 7.6.1, FortiAnalyzer 6.4.0 through 7.6.1, and corresponding cloud versions.
-This vulnerability arises from improper neutralization of special elements in SQL commands, allowing an authenticated attacker with high privileges to craft malicious requests that can extract sensitive database information.
-The vulnerability does not allow code execution or modification of data but can lead to unauthorized disclosure of information stored in the backend database.
-The CVSS v3.1 base score is 2.6, indicating a low severity primarily due to the requirement for high privilege authentication, no user interaction, and limited impact on confidentiality (only partial data disclosure), with no impact on integrity or availability.
-Exploitation requires network access and valid credentials with elevated privileges, limiting the attack surface.
-No known exploits are currently reported in the wild, and no patches or mitigations have been explicitly linked in the provided data.
-The vulnerability affects core management and analytics products used to administer Fortinet security infrastructure, which are critical in enterprise environments for centralized security policy management and log analysis.
+The affected versions span FortiManager 6.4.0 through 7.6.1, FortiManager Cloud 6.4.0 through 7.4.6, FortiAnalyzer 6.4.0 through 7.6.1, and FortiAnalyzer Cloud 6.4.0 through 7.4.6.
+This vulnerability arises from improper neutralization of special elements in SQL commands, allowing an attacker with high privileges and authenticated access to craft malicious requests that can extract sensitive database information.
+The vulnerability does not allow for code execution or modification of data integrity or availability but can lead to unauthorized disclosure of information stored in the backend database.
+The CVSS v3.1 base score is 2.6, indicating a low severity primarily because exploitation requires high privilege authentication and no user interaction is needed.
+The attack vector is network-based (AV:N), with low attack complexity (AC:L), but requires privileges (PR:H).
+The vulnerability scope is unchanged (S:U), and the impact is limited to confidentiality (C:L) without affecting integrity or availability.
+No known exploits are reported in the wild as of the publication date.
+FortiManager and FortiAnalyzer are critical network management and analytics tools used to centrally manage Fortinet security appliances and analyze security events, making the confidentiality of their databases important for organizational security posture.

 Potential Impact